platformsh/platformsh-docs/docs/src/guides/typo3/deploy/deploy.md

 Next, when the deploy hook ran through the installer, it set an intial username and password for the TYPO3 site, which you will want to update immediately.
 Visit `/typo3` on the generated url for the environment and login with those temporary `admin` credentials.
 Then click on the user icon in the top right of the page and go to User Settings > Password to update.

-Lastly you will need to enable the `pixelant/pxa-lpeh` extension you added with Composer.
-From the Backend, click on the Extensions icon in the sidebar.
-Search for the extension and then `Activate` it.

 ## Data migration

 If you are moving an existing site to Platform.sh, then in addition to code you will also need to migrate your data.
-That means your database (generally [MySQL/MariaDB](/configuration/services/mysql.md), although [PostgreSQL](/configuration/services/postgresql.md) is also available) and your files.

 ### Importing the database